calebkiage/conan-cmake-toolchain/ReadMe.md

 `CONAN_<BUILD|HOST>_<CONF|PROFILE|SETTINGS>`: Translates to `--<conf|profile|settings>:<build|host>` command option. e.g. `CONAN_HOST_PROFILE` becomes `--profile:host`

 `CONAN_TOOLCHAIN_FILE`: The path to the generated conan toolchain file.
 If this is not defined, the default location (`${CMAKE_BINARY_DIR}/conan_toolchain.cmake`) is used.

+`CONAN_FORCE_INSTALL`: Disable checking for changes to the conanfile before installing.
+The feature helps reduce configuration time for previously configured projects.
+It's especially useful in multi-configuration projects where installation happens for each configuration.